 Care home providers have continued to raise concerns about risks, viability and rising costs.
 They are concerned about contractual obligations for staffing levels and activities, and also contingency planning and share of risk with commissioners.
 Two-thirds of providers said they fear for their future.
 HC-One, the UK’s largest care home provider, said occupancy levels fell so sharply during the pandemic that it was no longer generating cash.
 The UK’s second largest provider, Four Seasons Health Care, had already gone into administration in April 2019, though continued to operate.
 This adds worries for individuals and families concerned that provision will collapse or costs, particularly for self-funders, will continue to rise.

 The National Care Forum’s top tips reflect concerns as to whether discharge guidance would be properly followed advising providers to:

 - secure sufficient fees to cover additional and specialist costs

 - seek guarantees about local community health support

 - insist that assessments give the right information and clarify what happens if the person’s needs cannot be met following a full needs and care assessment

 - complete the capacity tracker (and nothing else) as the single mechanism for collecting data on COVID cases, bed availability, staffing and PPE pressures.

 These concerns need attention but commissioners should not prop up the market at all costs if quality and outcomes cannot be demonstrated.
-Immediate measures are needed to ensure safe support in care homes and to restore people’s freedoms, but many people need to move on.
+Immediate measures continue to be needed to ensure safe support in care homes and to restore people’s freedoms, but many people also need to move on.
 People need viable alternatives for support in the community to secure their choices and outcomes.